bgourlie/rs-nes/README.md

 ### Testing

 In addition to unit testing, the CPU is run against functional tests found [here](https://github.com/Klaus2m5/6502_65C02_functional_tests).
-They are assembled using the AS65 assembler from http://www.kingswood-consulting.co.uk/assemblers/.
-The source files for each ROM contain settings that must be set to the correct values in order to work with this emulator.
-Settings for each test rom are as follows:
+The test binaries are stored in this repository, but if they are updated and need to be re-assembled, you must use the AS65 assembler from http://www.kingswood-consulting.co.uk/assemblers/.
+The source files for each ROM contain settings that must be set to the correct values before being assembled in order to work with this emulator.
+Settings for each test rom are as
+follows:

 **6502_functional_test.a65**
 - `load_data_direct` must be set to `0`
 - `disable_decimal` must be set to `1`

+**6502_interrupt_test.a65**
+- `load_data_direct` must be set to `0`

 Each ROM is assembled in the following manner: